nigelbabu/glusterdocs/install-guide/prerequisites.md

 # Pre-requisites

 Before installing Gluster server, each node in the cluster needs to have specific setup done so that it can work effectively as a Gluster node.
+These instructions use CentOS 7 as the base

 ## Minimum machine requirements

+## Setup NTP

 ## Setup DNS

 ## Setup filesystem

 ## Setup firewall

-## Setup NTP

 ## Setup SELinux
 On CentOS and RHEL, SELinux is set to Enforcing by default.
 If you have